Llandy3d/pytheus/README.md

 ---

 Experimenting with a different way of creating prometheus metrics in python:
-- support for default labels value (wip ⚠️)
+- support for default labels value ✅
 - partial labels value (built in an incremental way) ✅
 - multiple multiprocess support:
   - mmap file based (wip ⚠️)